AlexArcPy/python-for-gis-progression-path/README.md

  - Blog post [Accessing ArcObjects in Python](https://tereshenkov.wordpress.com/2016/01/16/accessing-arcobjects-in-python/)

 * Learn about other GIS packages.
- - Go through a comprehensive list of [Essential Python Geospatial Libraries](http://carsonfarmer.com/2013/07/essential-python-geo-libraries/) (also available on [this GitHub page](https://github.com/SpatialPython/spatial_python/blob/master/packages.md).
+ - Go through a comprehensive list of [Essential Python Geospatial Libraries](http://carsonfarmer.com/2013/07/essential-python-geo-libraries/) (also available on [this GitHub page](https://github.com/SpatialPython/spatial_python/blob/master/packages.md))
  - Watch the series of recorded workshops on using open source GIS packages: [Geospatial data in Python: Database, Desktop, and the Web](http://pyvideo.org/speaker/carson-farmer.html)
- - learn [`Selenium`](https://github.com/SeleniumHQ/Selenium) Python package to be able to automate web app testing.
-Read the docs for Python [here](http://www.seleniumhq.org/docs/03_webdriver.jsp#introducing-the-selenium-webdriver-api-by-example)

 * Learn about how to build desktop GUI applications using Tkinter, WxPython, PyQt, PySide, or Kivy and then embed them into ArcGIS or just let them be aware of spatial datasets:
  - [Python Add-Ins and Tkinter](http://anothergisblog.blogspot.se/2013/07/python-add-ins-and-tkinter.html)
  - Esri blog post [Using Python and QML to build native apps](https://blogs.esri.com/esri/arcgis/2015/11/16/using-python-and-qml-to-build-native-apps/)